 MSHN will authorize Medicaid payment of services only after all other active insurances have been billed and/or denied.
-Medicaid recipients who have any other insurance-code either listed on the Medicaid Card or7 indicated through 270/271 information, or information or have coverage through Medicare Part B7 must be transferred into a program that has an authorized provider.
-If -Medicare is the primary insurance for SUD treatment, -and these-clients must be transferred into a program that has an authorized Medicare provider.
+Medicaid recipients who have any other insurance code either listed on the Medicaid Card or, indicated through 270/271 information, or have coverage through Medicare Part B, Medicare is the primary insurance for SUD treatment and these clients must be transferred into a program that has an authorized Medicare provider.

-For Medicaid recipients who have a primary insuranceother than Medicaid-other than those listed above, the primary insurance must be billed for SUD treatment coverage prior to billing MSHNMedicaid.
-These client sServices will not be authorized or paid by MSHN using Medicaid funding until all other insurance coverage has been exhausted.
+For Medicaid recipients who have insurance other than those listed above, the primary insurance must be billed for SUD treatment coverage prior to billing Medicaid.
+These client services will not be authorized or paid by Medicaid funding until all other insurance coverage has been exhausted.
 Providers can contact Third Party Liability to notify MDHHS of any changes to third party insurance coverage here: Medicaid Coverage page.